gaissmai/bart/README.md

 Lite is just a convenience wrapper for Table, instantiated with an empty struct as payload.

-Lite wraps ore adapts some methods where needed or delegates almost all other methods unmodified to the underlying Table.
+Lite wraps or adapts some methods where needed or delegates almost all other methods unmodified to the underlying Table.
 Some delegated methods are pointless without a payload.